joeylamcy/Python_tutorial/pre_lab_installation_guide_mac.md

 ```bash
 which python conda jupyter spyder
 ```
+As mentioned, `python` is the programming language and `conda` is the package manager.
+Here, `jupyter` and `spyder` are two IDEs that we will use.

 #### You should see a path for each of them, e.g.
 <p align="center">